Rev0kz/couchbase-cli-bash-script/README.md

 `chmod 700  cluster.sh create-bucket.sh   delete-bucket.sh`

-Then run it as follows:  ###assuming you want to call the update function to update packages in the repository.
+Then run it as follows:

-  `source . ./cluster.sh && update`   use this command to call the `update` function to update packages in a repository.
+`./couch.sh`

-  You execute other functions by using the above command and replacing it the `update ()`  function.
+You need to run this script as a root user.